Sanjeeve7/LCD_I2C_MSP430F2553/README.md

 # Vanakkam!
 This is a library which can be used to interface 16X2 LCD driven by Hitachi HD44780 Driver with MSP430G2553.
 But it could support almost all dimensions of LCD with Hitachi HD44780 Drivers.
+This library is tested to be working successfully on Texas Instruments Code Composer Studio Version: 10.3.1.00003.

  The Connection is as follows:
  ***********************************
     LCD      GPIO PIN ON CONTROLLER/BOARD